EternityForest/awesome-standards/README.md

 In some extreme low power or intermittent use devices, designing for a single alkaline cell is often convenient.

 ### Soldering

 Soldering tip formats are not exactly settled, and they keep inventing more, but there is a small set of common ones, and a large number of less common ones.

 I would not consider the 951 tip format a common uncontroversial standard despite the fact that it used to be extremely common, it has no integrated heater and not much cost advantage, it's mostly obsolete.

+I especially would consider anything without electronic temperature control and motion sensing automatic shut-off to be substandard.

+#### Lead Free Solder

+While it seems that the overwhelming majority of hobbyists still use leaded solder, the process of soldering can spit tiny balls of metal on your work area.

+Many claim the risk is minimal, but especially as most commercial electronics uses RoHS compliant solder, lead free seems to be the "most standard" choice for the purposes of this file.

 #### TS100